Mark McGwire: Steroid use

-In a 1998 article by Associated Press writer Steve Wilstein, McGwire admitted to taking androstenedione, an over-the-counter muscle enhancement product that had already been banned by the World Anti-Doping Agency, the NFL, and the IOC; however, use of the substance was not prohibited by Major League Baseball at the time, and it was not federally classified as an anabolic steroid in the United States until 2004.
+In a 1998 article by Associated Press writer Steve Wilstein, McGwire admitted to taking androstenedione, an over-the-counter muscle enhancement product that had already been banned by the NFL, and the IOC; however, use of the substance was not prohibited by Major League Baseball at the time, and it was not federally classified as an anabolic steroid in the United States until 2004.

 Jose Canseco released a book, Juiced: Wild Times, Rampant 'Roids, Smash Hits & How Baseball Got Big, in 2005.
 In it, he wrote positively about steroids and made various claims—among them, that McGwire had used performance-enhancing drugs since the 1980s and that Canseco had personally injected him with them.

 In 2005, McGwire and Canseco were among 11 baseball players and executives subpoenaed to testify at a congressional hearing on steroids.
 During his testimony on March 17, 2005, McGwire declined to answer questions under oath when he appeared before the House Government Reform Committee.
 In a tearful opening statement, McGwire said:

-On January 11, 2010, McGwire admitted to using steroids on and off for a decade and said, "I wish I had never touched steroids.
+On January 11, 2010, in an interview with Bob Costas, McGwire admitted to using steroids on and off for a decade and said, "I wish I had never touched steroids.
 It was foolish and it was a mistake.
 I truly apologize.
 Looking back, I wish I had never played during the steroid era."
 He admitted using them in the 1989/90 offseason and then after he was injured in 1993.
 He admitted using them on occasion throughout the 1990s, including during the 1998 season.
 McGwire said that he used steroids to recover from injuries.

 McGwire's decision to admit using steroids was prompted by his decision to become hitting coach of the St. Louis Cardinals.
 According to McGwire, he took steroids for health reasons rather than to improve performance.

+Despite his admission of steroid use, McGwire was criticized for refusing to acknowledge that his record-setting home run output in the late 1990s was aided by steroids.
+Bob Costas said he was "surprised" that although he gave McGwire multiple opportunities to do so, McGwire was never able to make this admission.
+Costas said: